textpattern/textpattern/sites/README.txt

 = Overview =
 ============

-Textpattern 4.2 introduces new multi-site capabilities.
+Textpattern 4.2 introduced multi-site capabilities.
 You may take advantage of these capabilities to:

 1. Create multiple Textpattern-driven web sites from a single installation of the Textpattern core code base.